Willington Quay child abduction case: Abduction

 The girl was abducted from her ground-floor bath as her mother was in the next-door room.
 She was driven around the local area for 20 minutes, before being found naked in a snow-covered back alley.
 Initially, police only had the girl's eyewitness account of a "man in a red car" identified by her as a Vauxhall Astra, with no other witnesses present.
 The only forensic evidence the police could obtain was a footprint in the bathroom, and a partial DNA trace from the girl's fingernail.
 Through careful interview with the girl, it was ascertained from the route she was driven, that the offender had a good knowledge of the local area.

 Arrest

-Voisey, who was also known as Peter Smith, was originally questioned as part of a wide sweep of local people who might be of interest because he was a registered sex offender.
+Peter Voisey, who was also known as Peter Smith, was originally questioned as part of a wide sweep of local people who might be of interest because he was a registered sex offender.
 Police were first aware of him as a sneak thief, committing high risk burglaries with a chance of discovery, but in 2001, he had been convicted of sexually assaulting a 12-year-old girl in a swimming pool changing room in Cheshire.
 He was not initially considered a priority lead, as he had been classified low risk due to good behaviour.
 Voisey initially appeared good natured, and had a good account of his movements.
 He continued to strenuously deny any involvement when interviewed further.